 “Can you come back here at the start of lunch period?”

 “Okay, I’ll see you then and I’ll install it on your tablet.
-It requires a WiFi connection to the publisher’s website.”
+The installation requires a WiFi connection to the publisher’s website.”

 “I log on to Wilson’s WiFi from my tablet all the time, so I should be good to go.”

 “Okay, I’ll see you around eleven forty-five.
 Oh, Tony, don’t tell anyone else that you have this Kindle version of the textbook, okay?”

 That was so cool!
 I was really stoked.
 Now I had a legitimate reason to avoid talking to Mom on the ride to Davis and the ride back.
 I needed to study my WorldGeo textbook for our midterm.
 Mom was always big on me studying for a test.
 And this midterm would be a big test, and I wouldn’t be kidding her about that.

 There was no homework for Chorus, my third period class.
 We did have to memorize what we’d sing for our Christmas concert, and I’d done that.
-I did need to tell Carter, Mr. Emmonds, that I would miss the chorus class tomorrow.
+I did tell Carter, Mr. Emmonds, that I would miss the chorus class tomorrow.
 He said there wouldn’t be any problem.